BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Beauti-Beast/supermax/supermax_trees/README.md

-Overview:
+Supermax Trees Overview:

-- MCC and CCD0 were created through TreeAnnotator by inputting tree into it at different requirements (https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/).
+- MCC and CCD0 were created through TreeAnnotator by inputting tree at different requirements (https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/).

-- MCC, CCD0, and tree all have their files and pictures present in their own folders.
+- MCC, CCD0, and tree all have files and pictures included.